FarronF/limerick-council-meetings/meetings/2021/03/05-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 4th December 2020.md

 out in pubic but are required to be worn on all public transport, shops, shopping centres, libraries

-etc. He added that it is the responsibility of the retailers to ensure compliance by people entering--- their premises.
+etc. He added that it is the responsibility of the retailers to ensure compliance by people entering
+---
+their premises.
 From 7th December members of the public can be subject to on the spot fines for not

 wearing a face covering in mandated areas.